COUC 604 Crisis Counseling

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student must post a 250–300-word thread demonstrating course-related knowledge in response to a prompt.
-Each thread must contain 2 scholarly references published within the last 5 years and be cited in current APA format.
+Each post must demonstrate course related knowledge and assertions must be supported by scholarly resources.
+Each thread must be cited in current APA format.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be formatted according to the instructions.

 Psychological First Aid Assignment